-Taxis are still around, but ridesharing has become a popular and convenient way to get you to your destination.
+Taxis are still around, but ridesharing has become a popular and convenient way to get to your destination.
 Ridesharing is the modern-day tax service.
 You can arrange a ride on very short notice, usually through an app on your cell phone.
-Uber and Lyft are every where.
-In fact, each boast completing over one million rides per day through cities across the United States.
+Uber and Lyft are everywhere.
+In fact, each boasts of completing over one million rides per day through cities across the United States.

-When you call for an Uber or Lyft, the last thing you'r re worried about is getting into an accident.
+When you call an Uber or Lyft, the last thing you’re worried about is getting into an accident.
 Unfortunately, accidents can and do happen.
-If you're involved in an auto accident with an Uber or Lyft driver, you should be entitled to recover full and fair compensation for the physical, emotional and financial losses that you have suffered.
-However, who'll pay for those damages depends on several factors.
+If you’re involved in an auto accident with an Uber or Lyft driver, you should be entitled to recover full and fair compensation for the physical, emotional, and financial losses that you have suffered.
+However, who’ll pay for those damages depends on several factors.

 What Is So Different About An Uber Or Lyft Accident?